-In our most recent post, Millenials and Baby Boomers were joked as being equally “lazy.”
+In our most recent post, Millennials and Baby Boomers were joked as being equally “lazy.”
 While both stages of life can offer the discomfort of decades ahead, with a lack of clarity on what to do, the power and energy of intergenerational collaboration has been generating increased attention.
-For example, many of our baby boomers and millenials share a similar interest in issues around climate change, poverty, racial equality and world peace, and are eager to take action.
+For example, many of our baby boomers and millennials share a similar interest in issues around climate change, poverty, racial equality and world peace, and are eager to take action.

 Silvernest team members recently participated in a unique intergenerational “World Café” of 40 invited older and younger leaders at the Positive Aging Conference, in multi-generational collaboration called, “Wiser Together.”
-The experience was facilitated by David Shaw, a millenial, and professor at UC Santa Cruz, and Moira Allen, a semi-retired Parisian entrepreneur and co-founder of the Pass it On Network.
+The experience was facilitated by David Shaw, a millennial, and professor at UC Santa Cruz, and Moira Allen, a semi-retired Parisian entrepreneur and co-founder of the Pass it On Network.

 Imagine the scene: a busy Washington DC hotel conference room filled with a random group of adults, ranging in age from 20-86 years old.
 Participants included students, thirty-something’s, successful business leaders and retirees from across the USA, and as far away as Switzerland.
 Moving between small bistro tables for constant new interactions; the age, status or position of the group quickly fell away into laughter, connection, reflection, and recognition that our fundamental desires, concerns and dreams are indeed timeless.

 The overarching theme was: “How can we access the unique contributions of all generations to foster wise and committed action for life-affirming futures—for our organizations, our communities and our planet?”
 While the conversations were underway, Stephanie Brown a graphic recording artist, was sketching these fantastic, mural-length art work, that soon covered the walls with real-time answers, and inspiring visual images.